eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 Embedded into the WeekBasedCapacityGroup are

-- **Actual Capacity** as the  planned available capacity of a supplier
+- **Actual Capacity** as the  planned available capacity of a Supplier
-- **Maximum Capacity** as the maximum releasable capacity of a supplier
+- **Maximum Capacity** as the maximum releasable capacity of a Supplier
-- **Agreed Capacity**  as the understanding between customer and supplier, regardless of contractual obligations.
+- **Agreed Capacity**  as the understanding between Customer and Supplier, regardless of contractual obligations.
 It is optional.

-In addition the difference between Actual capacity and Maximum capacity is commonly understood as **Flexible Capacity**.
+In addition the difference between Actual Capacity and Maximum Capacity is commonly understood as **Flexible Capacity**.

 The following examples illustrate how to use the "Capacities" properties